 Car accidents happen every day all over the United States, and Fort Myers, Florida, is no exception.
 Ft Myers attracts countless tourists year-round, which increases the odds of being involved in an auto accident with so many visitors who are unfamiliar with the roads.
 Our attorney, James “Jim for Justice” Kelleher, has helped injured clients recover compensation for their pain and suffering with just settlements and successful verdicts.

-If you or a loved one has been injured in a car accident in Fort Myers, contact the Kelleher Firm today at (833) 546-3675 for a free case evaluation.
-The Kelleher Firm understands the devastating impact car accidents have on you and your loved ones and has an excellent reputation for pursuing personal injury claims for car accident victims.
+If you or a loved one has been injured in a car accident in Fort Myers, contact Kelleher Law today at (833) 546-3675 for a free case evaluation.
+Kelleher Law understands the devastating impact car accidents have on you and your loved ones and has an excellent reputation for pursuing personal injury claims for car accident victims.

 Dangerous Intersections for Car Accidents in Fort Myers

 When an intersection has a high number of car accidents, it’s often a sign of defective road design or poor engineering.
 The absence of traffic signals and other precautions such as speed bumps can be linked to an increased number of car crashes in a given area in Fort Myers.
 The intersection of Winkler Avenue and Aldermans Walk Boulevard, for example, only has a stop sign, and residents created a Change.org petition to urge Lee County officials to make changes but have not been successful.
 Some Fort Myers drivers believe the intersection is a “deadly nightmare waiting to happen.”